-6) Artists who do not pay attention to the business of art pay a heavy price for doing this.
-You must have systems in place to keep records of your business, sales and inventory.
-If you do not respect your business, you may fail to pay your taxes on time, allocate sufficient funds to your marketing to keep it current, or get behind in payments to suppliers.
+Lack of professionalism.
+Artists who do not pay attention to the business of art pay a hefty price.
+You must have systems in place to keep records of your business, sales, and inventory.
+If you do not respect your business, you may fail to pay your taxes on time, allocate sufficient funds to your marketing to keep it current or get behind in payments to suppliers.
 Good business practices are essential to your long-term success.

 Dismissing the importance of image.
 Looking like an amateur is a career killer.
 Your image is part of your personal brand.
 How you look, and how your website looks how your art marketing materials look all send subtle clues to your collectors and prospective buyers.
 When you sound like you are either clueless or don’t care about your image and the image of your business, you make it easy for your art to be dismissed.

 When buyers and art professionals are faced with choices about you, such as whether to buy or not, to hire you for an important job, for a gallery to invest in promoting your work or for journalists to decide to write about you, your profile with them becomes the deciding factor.
 Vow today to take pride in your work, your art marketing, your appearance and you.
 When you do, you give yourself the best chances of making the most of your art career.